|For the liquids|

 Then mix everything together well.
 Your Erb Muesli with Rolled Oats is now ready to eat!
 And to try the recipe for Erb Muesli without rolled oats, go to the following LINK.

 For a finishing touch, you can top with the berries instead of mixing them in.
 This looks especially nice if you are serving the muesli to guests.
 Simply place each serving in a bowl and then top with the berries.

 In terms of the keyword “clean eating,” Erb Muesli is an example of a particularly healthy, natural food.
 We have always written texts related to our motto of “eating natural foods."
 In the text to the side or below, you will find several tips and variations so that you can enjoy something new every day.
 See also the nutrient tables.

 Erb Muesli with Rolled Oats is a vegan (lactose-free), raw muesli.
 It serves as an especially healthy breakfast and is a good “bread replacement.”
-For those with celiac disease, it is essential to purchase rolled oats that are labeled gluten-free.
+For those with celiac disease, it is essential to purchasing rolled oats that are labeled gluten-free.
 Read the text about rolled oats below to find out more about where you can purchase raw oat groats and what things you should pay attention to.
 Use a grain mill to make freshly rolled oats instead of storing them.

-You can read about why I created Erb Muesli — and then three different versions of it in this longer text.
+You can read about why I created Erb Muesli — and then three different versions of it in this long text.
 Thanks to the grains and seeds used, Erb Muesli has an especially good ratio of omega-3 fatty acids (LA to ALA is 1:1).
 The large amounts of fiber it contains is extremely important for intestinal health.